Movax12/ca65hl/manual.md

 ### Overview

-This is a macro package for use with the ca65 assembler (from the cc65 cross development package) that adds high-level functionality to the assembler.
+This is a macro package for use with the ca65 assembler (from the cc65 cross development package) that adds high-level like code structures to the assembler.
 There is no library or 6502 code used, it only extends the syntax and functionality of the assembler.
 At this point it is targeted for compatibility with the NMOS 6502; code output will not use more advanced features of the 65c02 or higher.
 All macro code corresponds